fagan2888/OstiDataTutorial/Basic_Query/README.md

 ##Sample search:

-Copy and paste the following link into a browser.
-You'll see a bunch of XML in your browser: this is the metadata for this particular set of OSTI reports.
+Copy and paste the following link into a new browser tab or window.
+You'll see a bunch of XML appear in your browser: this is the metadata for this particular set of OSTI reports, which you can use for creating new MARC records or updating current ones (more on that later).

 <http://www.osti.gov/scitech/scitechxml?Biblio=oak%20AND%20ridge&Identifier=AECD*&FullTextMatch=1&nrows=3000&page=0>